 This bill amends current health insurance laws to expand coverage for prosthetic devices to include adults over the age of 19, in addition to the existing coverage for children under 19.
-Specifically, it requires insurers to provide coverage for medically necessary prosthetic devices, including activity-specific prosthetic devices, for all residents of New Hampshire regardless of age.
-The bill allows insurers to limit coverage for activity-specific devices to one per plan year for children and one every five years for adults.
-The language also clarifies that coverage for medically necessary prosthetic devices will not be subject to annual limits and will adhere to the terms and conditions of the insurance policy.
+Specifically, it requires insurers to provide coverage for medically necessary prosthetic devices, including activity-specific prosthetic devices, for all residents of New Hampshire, regardless of age.
+The bill allows insurers to limit coverage for activity-specific prosthetic devices to one device every five years for adults, while maintaining that medically necessary devices will not be subject to annual limits.
+The bill also clarifies that coverage for prosthetic devices must include all necessary materials, instructions for use, and repair or replacement when deemed medically necessary.

 Statutes affected: